Voice Memo Transcription: Turn Recordings Into Searchable Notes

 • Chapters for longer rambles (that 12-minute brainstorm becomes organized)

-• Topic grouping so related ideas cluster together
+• Section grouping so related ideas cluster together

 • AI Q&A — Ask "what did I decide?" and get an answer with citations